IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

       alarmTime.minute(), // the minute of the hour: 42
       alarmTime.second(), // the second of the minute: 17
       0x00001110, // AlarmBits = signal when the seconds match
-      false, // A1Dy false = A1Day means the date in the month; true = A1Day means the day of the week false, // A1h12 false = A1Hour of 0..23; true = A1Hour of 1..12 AM or PM
+      false, // A1Dy  false = A1Day means the date in the month;
+             //       true = A1Day means the day of the week false, // A1h12 false = A1Hour in range 0..23;
+             //       true = A1Hour in range 1..12 AM or PM
-      false  // A1PM false = match A1Hour a.m.; true = match A1Hour p.m.
+      false  // A1PM  false = A1Hour is a.m.;
+             //       true = A1Hour is p.m.
     );
 ```